Easy Roasted Salmon with Mustard Sauce: Quick and Delicious

 Matriarch Muse : Liz

 Liz Murray was born in 1914 in Pennsylvania.
-She studied home economics at Marywood College and went on to serve as the head dietician of a State Hospital for 35 years.
-During that time, she directed her team to cook three meals per day for 1,600 people.
+She studied home economics at Marywood College and went on to serve as head dietitian at a state hospital for 35 years, overseeing three meals a day for 1,600 people.